james-alex/html_character_entities/README.md

 # html_character_entities

-A Dart utility class containing maps of key/value pairs for every HTML 4.01 character entity, including ASCII codes, and methods to encode and decode strings to and from those character entities.
+A Dart utility class containing maps of key/value pairs for every HTML 4.01 character entity, including ASCII and hex codes, and methods to encode and decode strings to and from those character entities.

 # Usage